 Think ahead!
 The key to good cable routing is good planning.
 Every imaging setup is somewhat unique.
-The equipment is different and the selection of devices depends upon the type of imaging that interests you and the level to which you take it.
+The equipment is different and the selection of devices depends upon the type of imaging that interests you and the level to which you wish to take it.
 As systems become larger and more complicated, the greater the importance of planning and organizing.
-It is not as simple to add a cable later since you may have to disassemble your system to do so.
+It is not as simple to add a cable later when it becomes necessary to remove a large and heavy systems in order to do so.